CLizCorcoran/Personal-Website/readme.md

 ## About the Website
-The website consists of three pages - Welcome, Experience, and Contact.
+The website consists of three pages - Welcome (welcome.html), Experience (experience.html), and Contact (contact.html).
+The 'first' page would be welcome.html.

 ### Welcome
 The Welcome page introduces the user to Christie and a summary of her history.
 It uses a two column layout which wraps when the page is reduced in size.